DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 Desktop publishing for a lot of publishers presents the current situation: a Microsoft Word file is imported into InDesign and, after designing and editing, exported to PDF, ready to be printed.
 The traditional, print-oriented workflow can be seen as standard for one-to-one publications: the print book is translated to an electronic version, following the 'original' as close as possible.

 There are certain advantages to this workflow: it is simple, linear, there are no version branches, you end up with one consolidated manuscript, and What You See Is What You Get when it comes to design.
 For example, in the case of a print design where the page is fixed, changing hyphenation is a laborious process as hyphen indications need to be inserted manually in the InDesign document. <!-- Miram: maybe this is not formulated very clearly, but there needs to be some explanation here --> However, in digital publishing, hyphenations are not fixed, but will be subject to change as they shift according to the aspect ratio and screen size of the device used.
 So when an editorial correction involves a hyphenation, this need not be adjusted in the digital file.
-However, this of course also means a limitation in electronic design possibilities. <!-- Marc: Where does 'this' refer to?
-Is automatic hyphenation in itself a limitation of design possibilities? -->
+However, this workflow of course also means a limitation in electronic design possibilities.

 The main disadvantage of the DTP workflow is that you only target one medium and the steps to go from here to digital are cumbersome, and do not make full use of the potential in electronic publishing.
 A workflow with the paper publication as its basis generally tries to translate print into the digital books, keeping the workflow one-dimensional instead of multi-dimensional.